 This course is a continuation of C++ programming.
 Techniques for the improvement of application and systems programming will be covered and other topics may include memory management, C Library functions, debugging, portability, and reusable code.
-Upon completion, the student will be able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
+Upon completion, the student will been able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.

-Credits: 3 Lab Hours: 0 Lecture Hours: 3 Internship Hours: 0 Prerequisites:
+Lab Hours: 0 Lecture Hours: 3 Prerequisites: CIS 251 Co-Requisites: None